________________

 Role: Participatory artist and workshop facilitator

-Over several days, queers and allies gathered around tables to sew, paint, and glue their visions into being.
+Over several days of craft workshops, queers and allies gathered around tables to sew, paint, and glue their visions into being.
 Backstage, all these patches were stitched together into one enormous, dazzling, community-made queer cape.
 The result wasn’t just a garment — it was a celebration of shared creativity, resilience, and joy.

 “Colossal Queer Cape is a brilliant example of collective creation.
 It reminded me, of course, of the AIDS Quilt, where individuals contributed a small piece to something that became an epic collective expression of love, loss and anguish.
 I also think that textiles are having a moment right now and the cape, with its slightly folky, handmade feel, is an excellent example of using a tapestry format to represent the diversity within the LGBTQ+ community.”